kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: HPAselectionStrategy
+  - Feature gate name: HPASelectionStrategy
   - Components depending on the feature gate: `kube-controller-manager` and `kube-apiserver`.